 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Marinol (dronabinol) Side Effects Center for a complete guide to possible side effects »
+Read the Marinol (dronabinol capsules) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking dronabinol, tell your doctor or pharmacist if you are allergic to it; or to marijuana; or if you have any other allergies.
 This product may contain inactive ingredients (such as sesame oil), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: regular use/abuse of drugs/alcohol/other substances, heart disease, high blood pressure, mental/mood conditions (e.g., mania, depression, schizophrenia), seizure disorder.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: regular use/abuse of drugs/alcohol/other substances, heart disease, high blood pressure, mental/mood disorders (such as mania, depression, schizophrenia), seizures.

 This drug may make you dizzy or drowsy or affect your judgment.
-Do not engage in activities requiring alertness and clear thinking, such as driving or using machinery, until you know how this medication affects you and until you are sure you can perform such activities safely.
+Do not do any activities requiring alertness and clear thinking, such as driving or using machinery, until you know how this medication affects you and until you are sure you can perform such activities safely.
 Alcohol can worsen these side effects.
 Avoid alcoholic beverages.

-Caution is advised when using this drug in children because they may be more sensitive to its effects, especially drowsiness and mental/mood changes.
+Children may be more sensitive to the side effects of this drug, especially drowsiness and mental/mood changes.

 Additional Marinol Information